-All adults display a good understanding and sensitivity towards making sure children feel secure and valued.
-Children are supervised very well by adults.
-Staff offer them support in their play, helping them to learn successfully.
+The staff display a good understanding and sensitivity towards making sure children feel secure and valued.
+Children are supervised very well and staff offer them support in their play, helping them to learn successfully.
 The key person system is used effectively to increase children's feelings of safety and build on the trust for the adults who care for them.
-Adults support children with additional learning needs very well.
-They are able to show how they act on advice from parents and other specialists.
-Adults are ready to adapt activities to meet children's varying needs.
+The staff support children with special educational needs and/or disabilities very well.
+They are able to show how they act on advice from parents and other professionals.
+Activities are adapted to meet individual children's varying needs.
 They work closely with parents and other carers.
-This results in the sharing of information and supporting children's emotional development effectively.
+This results in the sharing of information and supports children's emotional development effectively.
+Attachments are strong.